All About PMI

 The lender cannot force you to keep the PMI once the loan-to-value has gone below 80 percent.
 However, your phone will not ring the moment you’ve paid the balance below the level requiring PMI.
 So what you want to do first is to take a look at your most recent mortgage statement and divide the remaining principal balance by the original purchase price of your home.
 If that number is below 80 percent, call the lender and find out their procedure for removing PMI.

 If you haven’t been paying on the loan for very long, you still may qualify for having PMI removed by virtue of appreciation.
 The lender probably will require a full appraisal, which will cost you approximately $300.
 But you will quickly recover this cost by not having to pay the PMI.
 After the cost is recovered, the amount you were spending on PMI goes in your pocket.
-You can pay a little extra each month toward the principal to reduce your loan balance and shorten the time you must pay PMI.
+You can pay a little extra each month toward the principal to reduce your loan balance and shorten the time you must pay PMI and possibly get builders liability insurance and home insurance depending on whether or not you can build or buy the home outright.

 HOW CAN YOU AVOID PAYING PMI?

 There are ways of both avoiding PMI and achieving a smaller than 20 percent down payment.
 Many lenders offer a loan called an “80/10/10.”
-Instead of one loan, you get two, the house buying companies in Stafford, Texas can help you understand this in a better way.
+Instead of one loan, you get two and apply online for loans.
 You’ll have a first mortgage of 80 percent of the home’s value, a second mortgage of 10 percent of the home’s value, and you’ll make a 10 percent down payment.
 Some lenders may even offer an 80/15/5.
 This may seem bizarre, since you’re still borrowing the same amount of money, but the lender in the “first position” is only on the hook for 80 percent, which is less of a risk than a higher amount.
 You get the small down payment and the tax-deductible interest.
 In addition, the total monthly payments are often smaller than one larger loan with PMI.

 The other way out is to get a loan that builds the PMI into the interest rate.
 In this case, you agree to pay a higher interest rate in exchange for the lender loaning you more money than they normally would.
 It can be a nice compromise, because the interest is still tax deductible and it’s simpler than doing two loan transactions.
 The key here is comparison.
 Ask your loan agent to run some numbers for you on an 80/10/10 and a loan with built-in PMI.
 Then see which one will cost less.